Family offering $10,000 reward for answers in mother’s hit-and-run death

 The Huerta family continues to seek justice three months after they laid their beloved matriarch to rest.

-Isabella, 75 lost her life in a hit and run in Weslaco - and her family is offering $10,000 for the public’s help in solving the crime.
+Isabelle, 75, lost her life in a hit-and-run crash in Weslaco — and her family is offering $10,000 for the public’s help in solving the crime.

+RELATED: Family seeking justice after Edinburg woman killed in hit-and-run crash in Weslaco

-Isabella lost her life last January while driving her red 2019 ford fiesta when a vehicle slammed into her - causing Isabella's car to roll over on the westbound I-2 expressway.
+In January, Isabelle was driving a red 2019 Ford Fiesta when a vehicle slammed into her, causing the car car to roll over on the westbound I-2 expressway.

 The driver in the other vehicle has still not been found.

-"If the public or anyone remembers the incident that occurred on that particular day that if they recall any details, or if they’ve seen any vehicles or have heard of anything we ask that they contact the Weslaco Police Department,” Weslaco PD spokesman Eric Hernandez said.
+"If the public or anybody remembers the incident that occurred on that particular day, if they recall any details, or if they’ve seen any vehicles or have heard of anything, we ask that they contact the Weslaco Police Department,” Weslaco PD spokesman Eric Hernandez said.

 Those with any information on the crime are urged to anonymously contact the Weslaco Crime Stoppers at 956-968-8477.

-Note: Correction: This article has been updated to correct the spelling of Isabelle.